obspy/obspy/misc/docs/source/tutorial/code_snippets/sitexml.rst

 Reading And Validating SiteXML
 ------------------------------

-Use :func:`~obspy.io.sitexml.sitexml.read_sitexml` to read one SiteXML file.
+Use :func:`~obspy.io.sitexml.sitexml.read_sitexml` to read one SiteXML file or HTTP(S) URL.
 The returned object contains the owner, the site description, and optional analysis objects.

 .. code-block:: python